St. Jude Children's Research Hospital

 Samaritans Purse Holiday Volunteering

 The Workforce Go! team located at the Corporate office in Carrollton TX selected to volunteer and help the Samaritan Inn located in McKinney, TX by contributing a truckload of frozen turkeys and over $700 worth of $20 gift cards for the families residing at Samaritan Inn.
-They also sponsored two lunches…the first on December 13th and the second on December 19th.
-The Workforce Go! team worked together with the Samaritan Inn chef to prepare a menu that consisted of three entrées, side dishes, salads and desserts.
+They also sponsored two lunches. the first lunch was on December 13th and the second on December 19th.
+The Workforce Go! team worked together with the Samaritan Inn chef to prepare a menu that consisted of three entrées, side dishes, salads, and desserts.
 As the families entered into the dining area, the Workforce Go! team greeted each family with a big smile and assisted in serving them their meals.
-For those who required extra help; the team carried their trays of food to their tables taking extra care of the elderly and little ones.
-Once all the guests had completed their lunch, the Workforce Go! jumped into action cleaning the kitchen and dining room leaving both areas ready for the next families to enjoy.
+For those who required extra help, the team carried their trays of food to their tables taking extra care of the elderly and little ones.
+Once all the guests had completed their lunch, the Workforce Go! team jumped into action cleaning the kitchen and dining room leaving both areas ready for the next families to enjoy.

 The Samaritan Inn is a comprehensive program that teaches self-sufficiency and life skills to the resident families.
-They provide a safe and clean place to live while providing education through financial literacy, job readiness and parenting and computer skills.
-After completing their program, residents’ transition to housing with subsidized rent and continued support with the help of a case worker and an individualized action plan and goals for success.
+They provide a safe and clean place to live while providing education through financial literacy, job readiness, and parenting and computer skills.
+After completing their program, residents’ transition to housing with subsidized rent and continued support with the help of a caseworker and an individualized action plan and goals for success.
 Samaritan Inn was founded in 1984 and typically houses 180 people each night with an average stay of 215 days for graduates of their program.

 Lealman Fire District Christmas Community Outreach | Workforce Go!
 St. Petersburg, FL Remote Team